-- Between 1976 and 2017, there were 184,826 NFIP claims, each of which was geocoded to the parcel centroid.
-The NFIP 115 flood losses dataset provides the location, total payout, and structural characteristics.
-Claims provide a reliable indication of the presence of flooding but fail to identify locations that have not flooded making the dataset presence only.
-Random Forest algorithms require a binary dependent variable identifying presence and absence locations.
+NFIP flood claims were used as the predictive variable.
+NFIP claims between 1976 and 2017 were available for the study, totaling 184 826 claims, each of which was geocoded to the parcel centroid.
+The NFIP flood losses dataset provides the location, total payout, and structural characteristics.
+Claims provide a reliable indication of the presence of flooding but fail to identify locations that have not flooded, making the dataset presence only.
+Random forest algorithms require a binary dependent variable identifying presence and absence locations.
 A pseudo-random sample of background values can be used as a proxy for locations where flooding is absent (Barbet-Massin et al., 2012).
-Therefore, the - 120 background sample locations were based on a random selection of structures.
-The Microsoft structures footprints dataset was used due to the open source availability and high accuracy (https://github.com/Microsoft/USBuildingFootprints).
-The study matched structures and claims using a one-to-one sample by watershed and year.
+When used in this way, the pseudo-absences essentially represent the population that could potentially flood.
+Therefore, the background sample locations were based on a random selection of all structures within the study area.
+The Microsoft building footprints dataset was used due to the open-source availability and high accuracy (https://github.com/Microsoft/ USBuildingFootprints, last access: 4 March 2020).
+The study matched structures and claims using a one-to-one sample by watershed and year, meaning that for each claim, a structure is selected given the same year and is located within the same watershed.
 This one-to-one matching reduces potential bias from an unbalanced dataset (Chen et al., 2004).
-The final dataset removed any sample where an independent variable had null values, but the final ratio remained close to 50% of the claims with a sample size of 367,480.
+The final dataset removed any sample where an independent variable had null values, but the final ratio remained close to 50 % of the claims, with a sample size of 367 480.